Swedwatch: Swedish nuclear and Namibia uran

-Gold in Kongo
+Gold in Congo

 Swedwatch investigated at Mineral Invest AB business norms in gold explore, exploit and trade in the DR Congo.
 The Swedish financial regulator and public trading have insufficient regulation and guidance for companies operating in difficult or post-conflict countries.
 Mineral Invest has contracted Congolese military to provide security.
 The unit has been implicated in the ethnic slaughter of pygmies and cannibalism.
 The soldiers have also been accused of extorting gold from miners.

 Risk analysis of glass, iron, and concrete in public housing

 Risk analysis of glass, iron, concrete used in a public building in Stockholm.

 Criticism of Sweden’s carbon credits purchase

 Sweden is committed to reducing its greenhouse gas emissions by about 20 million tonnes per year.
 Between 1990 and 2009 Sweden's emissions decreased slightly, but they increased again in 2010.
 In line with Swedish emissions targets, a third of the reduction will be achieved by purchasing carbon credits.
 About the hydropower project in northern India to buy carbon credits.
 The project is partly financed by a fund administered by the World Bank.
 There were numerous problems concerning health and safety, working conditions and migrant workers.
 Study highlights a lack of accountability, doubts about additionality and sustainable development.